guiklink/CarND-Vehicle-Detection/README.md

 #### HSV vs. YCrCb

-Through experimentation, I ultimately searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here you can see the two best performing color schemes ```HSV (Left)``` and ```YCrCb (right)``` :
+Through experimentation, I searched on different scales using YCrCb and HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+YCrCb provides better detection squares than HSV, however HSV gets less false positives.
+Therefore, my ultimate choice was HSV.
+Here you can see the two color schemes for comparison ```HSV (Left)``` and ```YCrCb (right)``` :

 ![alt text][image4] ![alt text][image3]